Pprave1/MechaCar_Statistical_Analysis/README.md

  2)What is the null hypothesis or alternative hypothesis?

     HO/null hypothesis is what we believe in the predicted parameter,here the mean of the safety rating is zero.
-    H1/alternative hypothesis is what is , <or>than our null hypothesis ,here mean of the safety rating is not zero
+    H1/alternative hypothesis is what is , <or>than our null hypothesis ,here mean of the safety rating is not zero.

  3)What statistical test would you use to test the hypothesis?
 And why?

-    A multiple linear regression statistical summary would show how the variables impact the safety ratings for MechaCar and their competitors.Also,t-test would help to evaluate the null hypothesis
+    A multiple linear regression statistical summary would show how the variables impact the safety ratings for MechaCar and their competitors.Also,t-test would help to evaluate the null hypothesis.

  4) What data is needed to run the statistical test?